yast/yast.github.io/doc/security-tips.md

 Always prefer HTTPS over HTTP.
 It ensures you really connect to the intended server and the communication is encrypted so nobody can read it or modify it.

-Do not disable the peer verification, if you still need to do it (e.g. because of a self-signed certificate) always ask the user for confirmation and display the certificate details so the user can at least verify the certificate fingerprint.
+Do not disable the peer verification.
+If you still need to do it (e.g. because of a self-signed certificate), always ask the user for confirmation and display the certificate details so the user can at least verify the certificate fingerprint.

 ## SSL Certificates

-Downloading and importing a SSL certificate from an insecure source (e.g. HTTP) does not improve the security, in reality it makes it even worse.
+Downloading and importing a SSL certificate from an insecure source (e.g. HTTP) does not improve security; to the contrary, it makes it even worse.

-If you need to import a certificate into the system the user should *verify* the certificate details (including the fingerprint) and *confirm* the import.
+If you need to import a certificate into the system, the user should *verify* the certificate details (including the fingerprint) and *confirm* the import.

 - See the registration module for example ([SslCertificate]( https://github.com/yast/yast-registration/blob/327ab34c020a89f8b7e3f4bff55deea82e457237/src/lib/registration/ssl_certificate.rb#L11) or [SslCertificateDetails]( https://github.com/yast/yast-registration/blob/327ab34c020a89f8b7e3f4bff55deea82e457237/src/lib/registration/ssl_certificate_details.rb#L11))

 ## Package Download and Installation